Dalgleishc/WorkBot/README.md

 # WorkBot
-Repo for the design/implementation of my work out mobile app.
+Repo for the design/implementation of WorkBot: a mobile app that assists users in there fitness journey.